KonstantinDao/Intersection/README.md

+# Start whole app
+- make sure your IP-Adress is added to ip access list from mongoDB Atlas
+- go to "./backend/" and run "npm run autoStart"
+- go to "./frontend/" and run "npm run ng serve"
+- open webpage with http://localhost:4200/ in the browser

 # Git helpful knowledge
 - use github desktop to have GUI or CLI (command-line interface)

 ## Only at the beginning
 - git clone 'HTTPSURL' // create repo in current folder, for url look on gitlab repo

-## Start whole app
-- make sure your IP-Adress is added to ip access list from mongoDB Atlas
-- go to "./backend/" and run "npm run autoStart"
-- go to "./frontend/" and run "npm run ng serve -o"

 ## Routine in cli after code changes were made
 - git checkout main // newest changes on main